Liam Shaw: Sheffield Wednesday

-Liam Shaw was born in Sheffield joined Sheffield Wednesday at the age of eight and worked his way up through the club.
+Liam Shaw was born in Sheffield, joining Sheffield Wednesday at the age of eight and worked his way up through the club.
 He would sign his first professional contract on the 21 December 2018, signing a contract until the summer of 2021.

 He went out on loan on the 21 November 2019 to National League side Chesterfield for one month, where he would play 5 games in total for The Spireites.

 Later that season, he would make his professional debut for Sheffield Wednesday against Queens Park Rangers on the 11 July 2020. and play one other game against Middlesbrough on the final game of the 2019–20 season.
 During the 2020–21 season, he would become more of a first team regular which would see him score his first professional goal against Middlesbrough on the 29 December 2020, as well as being shown a straight red card against Reading on the 3 December 2020.
 His form would see him linked with a move to Scottish Premiership side Celtic.
 In February 2021 it was reported that Shaw had signed a pre-contract agreement with Celtic, with a £300,000 compensation fee mooted.
 But he would remain with the Sheffield Wednesday first team, and a few days later would be sent off for the second time that season against Birmingham City.